Non-Smooth Integrability Theory: Discussion

 The history of integrability theory begins with Antonelli (1886).
 This theory aims to calculate a utility function from the consumer's purchase behavior.
-Hurwicz (1971) classified this theory into two categories.
-One derives the inverse demand function from the purchase behavior and then calculates a utility function by finding a function that satisfies Lagrange's first-order conditions for the inverse demand function, which is called the indirect approach.
-On the other hand, the other derives the demand function from the purchase behavior, solves Shepherd's lemma as a partial differential equation to calculate the expenditure function, and then calculates the utility function from this expenditure function, which is called the direct approach.
-Antonelli (1886) used the indirect approach and most of the classical results including Samuelson (1950), Katzner (1970), and Debreu (1972), also used the indirect approach.
-On the other hand, Hurwicz and Uzawa (1971) are a classical result for the direct approach.
-A recent paper, Hosoya (2013), is an example of the indirect approach, while Hosoya (2017) is an example of the direct approach.
-Theorem 1 in this paper is categorized as a direct approach.
+Hurwicz (1971) classified this theory into two categories, indirect and direct.
+The indirect approach involves deriving the inverse demand function from the purchase behavior and then calculating a utility function by finding some function that satisfies Lagrange's first-order conditions for the inverse demand function.
+The direct approach derives the demand function from the purchase behavior, solves Shephard's lemma as a partial differential equation to calculate the expenditure function, and then calculates the utility function from this expenditure function.
+Antonelli (1886) used the indirect approach, as did most of the classical results (Pareto 1906; Samuelson 1950; Katzner 1970; Debreu 1972).
+In contrast, Hurwicz and Uzawa (1971) obtained a classical result using the direct approach.
+Hosoya (2013) provides an example of the indirect approach, while Hosoya (2017) is an example of the direct approach.
+Proposition 1 in this paper is categorized as a direct approach.

-To understand the position of this paper in integrability theory with direct approach, let us look at the classical result due to Hurwicz-Uzawa.
-They showed that if a CoD is differentiable and local Lipschitz, satisfies Walras' law, (S), (NSD), and a condition called the ``strong income-Lipschitzian'' requirement, then this CoD is a demand function.
-Although they do not specify in their theorem how to derive the utility function, their utility function appears in the proof essentially coincides with our $u_{f,\bar{p}}$.
-After this paper, several studies tried to remove the ``strong income-Lipschitzian'' requirement, and Hosoya (2017, 2018) finally succeeded in doing so.
+To understand the position of this paper in integrability theory using the direct approach, let us look at the classical result of Hurwicz--Uzawa.
+They showed that if a CoD is differentiable and locally Lipschitz, satisfies Walras' law, (S), (NSD), and a condition called the ``strong income-Lipschitzian'' requirement, then it is a demand function.
+Although they did not specify how to derive the utility function in their theorem, the utility function that appears in their proof essentially coincides with our $u_{f,\bar{p}}$.
+Following their paper, several studies attempted to remove the ``strong income-Lipschitzian'' requirement, and Hosoya (2017, 2018) finally succeeded in doing so.